In Lebanon, DW Akademie supports platforms for dialogue between different social groups, and especially for refugees and young people.

 Lebanon's media laws are seen as relatively liberal, especially when compared to those of neighboring countries.
 At the same time, they also reflect the social divisions along numerous religious lines.

-Lebanon's media laws are considered to be relatively liberal, especially compared to those of neighboring countries.
-The media landscape reflects the country's rich ethnic and religious diversity.
-However, the media tend to be used as the mouthpiece of individual political and religious leaders or parties, and are often misappropriated by spreading propaganda and encouraging discrimination.
-This situation is exacerbated by interconfessional and political tensions.
-Meanwhile, the approximately one million Syrian refugees who have sought shelter in the small country are barely represented in the press.
+The media serve mainly as a mouthpiece for individual political and religious parties and for spreading propaganda and hate.
+The situation is exacerbated by interconfessional and political tensions.
+At the same time, the approximately one million Syrian refugees who have sought shelter in this small country are barely represented in the media.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ), European Union (EU)

-Country coordinator: Sandra van Edig
+Program Director: Sandra van Edig

-Operational locations: Beirut, Bekaa, Mount Lebanon, North-Lebanon
+Operational locations: Beirut, Bekaa, Mount Lebanon, Saida, Tripoli